Hello, my fellow photographer!

 Lightstands and other various accessories

 First and foremost, expect to have fun and make some great images together!
-You're being hired for you creative eye and technical expertise, so if you have a shot you want to try or a pose you want to set up, I encourage you to go for it.
+You're being hired for your creative eye and technical expertise, so if you have a shot you want to try or a pose you want to set up, I encourage you to go for it.
 I may ask you to get a specific shot here and there, but in general, we'll mostly be working independently, but as a team.
 You won't be micromanaged, and you won't be set up for failure without any direction.
 Here's a rundown of the typical wedding day with me:

 Groom getting ready/getting dressed